okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-dashboard/index.md

 ![Access the dashboard by email notification](/img/RLDashboard1.png "Displays the email notification of a rate limit violation with the link to the endpoint's rate limit dashboard")

-* You've hit a rate limit when you're in the rate limits dashboard or the Admin Console, and a banner appears to inform you.
+* You've hit a rate limit when you're in the Admin Console, and a banner appears to inform you.
 Click **utilization history** in the banner to open the Rate Limits Dashboard for that particular endpoint or **syslog** to open the System Log.

 ![Access the dashboard by link in the banner](/img/RLDashboard2.png "Displays the banner in the dashboard that notifies you of a rate limit violation with the link to the endpoint's rate limit dashboard")